-Like the brain, USU’s traumatic brain injury (TBI) research enterprise involves many “parts” that perform a specific role in conjunction with and contribution to a larger whole.
+Like the brain, the Uniformed Services University's (USU) traumatic brain injury (TBI) research enterprise involves many “parts” that perform a specific role in conjunction with and contribution to the larger whole.

 The “parts” include TBI research programs such as CNRM, the Center for Rehabilitation Sciences Research, Dr. Daniel Perl's Neuropathology Research Division, the Traumatic Injury Research Program, and more.
-These distinct activities work in harmonious unison to accelerate requirements-driven TBI research that advances the health, readiness, and lethality of our Nation’s Warfighters.
+These distinct activities work in harmonious unison to accelerate requirements-driven TBI research that advances the health, readiness, and lethality of our nation’s warfighters.

 USU’s TBI research enterprise utilizes its renowned expertise, expansive capabilities, cutting-edge technologies, and state-of-the-art facilities to fulfill the U.S. Department of Defense's (DoD) top TBI needs.